 The Estate Can Push Back

 Creditor claims are not a one-way street.
 Sometimes the person who passed away was owed money by the very creditor now filing a claim.
-Maybe a contractor did not finish a job.
-Maybe a business partner owed a debt.
-This statute gives the personal representative the ability to offset those obligations.
+For example, a contractor may not have finished a job.
+Or a business partner may have owed a debt.

 In allowing a claim the personal representative may deduct any counterclaim which the estate has against the claimant.
 In determining a claim against an estate a court shall reduce the amount allowed by the amount of any counterclaims and, if the counterclaims exceed the claim, render a judgment against the claimant in the amount of the excess.

-A.R.S. § 14-3811The personal representative reviews the claim and, when the estate has a valid counterclaim, deducts it from the amount owed.
+A.R.S. § 14-3811The personal representative reviews the claim and deducts any valid counterclaim.
 If the court is involved, it does the same calculation.
-When the counterclaim is larger than the original claim, the court enters a judgment against the creditor for the difference.
+When the counterclaim is larger, the court enters a judgment against the creditor.

 Broad Flexibility in Counterclaims

-Arizona takes a broad approach to what qualifies as a counterclaim in this context.
-The counterclaim does not need to arise from the same transaction as the original claim.
-A creditor who files a claim based on an unpaid invoice could face a counterclaim based on a completely separate business dealing or obligation.
+The law takes a broad approach to what qualifies as a counterclaim.
+It does not need to arise from the same transaction as the original claim.